soverenio/docs/docs/administration/aws-connections.md

 ![AWS connections](../../img/administration/aws-connections.png "AWS connections")

-There are several important parameters in the **New AWS Connection** dialog that you will need to configure for the AWS IAM role:
+There are several important parameters in the **New AWS connection** dialog that you will need to configure for the AWS IAM role:

 ![New AWS connection](../../img/administration/new-aws-connection.png "New AWS connection")